 MLS Library Science

 SLIM (The School of Library and Information Management) offers a 36-credit-hour Master of Library Science (MLS) degree, fully accredited by the American Library Association.
 MLS courses are designed to meet the needs of traditional and non-traditional students and taught in six locations: Denver, Emporia, Orem, Overland Park, Portland, and Salt Lake City.
 SLIM also offers an online 18-credit-hour Archives Studies certificate and a School Library Media Specialist program.
 MLS students go through classes as a cohort, which optimizes the academic support system and provides a professional network that includes 112 years of SLIM alumni.
 All required MLS courses are taught face-to-face in two weekend-intensive classes supplemented by online Canvas instruction.
-More than 25 online electives are offered each year and at least two face-to-face courses are offered each semester at each site.
 Admissions requirements include a BA or BS degree, all official undergraduate transcripts, and an admissions interview.
-For more information about the SLIM application process, please go to: http://slim.emporia.edu/wp-content/uploads/2009/02/admissions-instructions-3-16-12-mu-cb2.pdf
+For more information about the SLIM program, faculty, curriculum, and application process please go to: www.emporia.edu/slim

 What can you do with a degree in Library Science?